sushil2601/javaScript_practise/REACT.md

         .React Router is a library that helps implement routing in React apps.
         .It lets you define routes that map URLs to specific components.
         .This makes your app feel like a multi-page site, even though it's a single-page app.

-Q. How to implement Routing in React?

-Ans :-

-        .Install React Router
-        .Import Router Components
-        .Wrap App with <BrowserRouter>
-        .Create Navigation (Optional)
-        .Define Routes in App

 Q. What is Routes and Route component in React Routing?